ShimabukuroA/iChooseU/README.md

   * consumer_kafka_mongo.py: A simple implementation of a consumer that reads messages from kafka and insert into a MongoDB collection.
   * docker-compose.yml: Configuration file to build Kafka, Zookeeper, MySQL, MongoDB and Spark cluster containers.
   * PokeAPI test producer.ipynb: Python notebook to get PokeAPI data and send to Kafka topic.
-  * spark-master/: This folder that contains Dockerfile to build a Spark-master image.
+  * spark-master/: This folder contains a Dockerfile to build a Spark-master image.
-  * spark-worker/: This folder that contains Dockerfile to build a Spark-worker image.
+  * spark-worker/: This folder contains a Dockerfile to build a Spark-worker image.
+  * jobs-data/: This folder contains sample data to use with jobs.
+  * spark-jobs/: This folder contains pyspark jobs to be executed by Spark cluster.
   * mongo-data/: This folder contains data from MongoDB.

 # Data Pipeline
   * Kafka -> MongoDB
-    This first step consists in read messages from Kafka and stores in MongoDB as backup from data received from PokeAPI.
+    This first step consists in read messages from Kafka and stores in MongoDB as backup of PokeAPI's messages.

 # TO DO